& What REALLY Happens

 OK then, let me ask you a couple of simple questions:

-If you go to heaven right after you die, why do you need to be resurrected at the rapture?
+If you go to heaven consciously to enjoy your reward the moment you die, why would you need to be resurrected at the rapture?

-How can God justify sending people to hell before they have a chance to be judged at the white throne (Rev. 20:11-12)?
+How could God justify sending people to hell before they have a chance to be judged at the white throne (Rev. 20:11-12)?

-How can God justify sending millions of people to hell who never heard the word “Jesus” in their lifetimes, when the Bible itself says a person must hear the message of Christ in order to have a chance to get saved?
-(See Romans 10:14)
+How could God justify sending millions of people to hell who never heard the word “Jesus” in their lifetimes, when the Bible itself says a person must hear the message of Christ in order to have a chance to get saved?
+(Rom.
+10:14)

 See, it’s not so simple as "when you die you go straight to heaven or straight to hell".
-Modern Christianity believes a lot of good and correct things, but they also believe a few things that don’t make any logical sense, and to be honest, make our God seem like kind of a monster.
+Modern Christianity believes a lot of good and correct things, but they also believe a few things that directly contradict specific Scriptural statements (e.g. John 3:13, Dan.
+12:13, Heb.
+11:35, 1 Cor.
+15:32), don’t make any logical sense, and to be honest, make our God seem like a monster.

 Let's be brutally honest with ourselves here.
-What kind of a God would create billions of people knowing beforehand that most of them would end up burning and screaming in agony for eternity, and the only way for them to avoid this fate is to make a choice to believe something (the gospel) that most of them never even had a chance to hear (see Rom.
+What kind of a God has an inner need to see billions of people created in His image tortured for trillions of years and can't bring Himself to stop it?
+What kind of God would create billions of people knowing beforehand that most of them would end up burning and screaming in agony for eternity, and the only way for them to avoid this fate is to make a choice to believe something (the gospel) that most of them never even had a chance to hear (see Rom.
 10:14)?
 Not to mention that billions of them lived before Jesus came and died, thus having zero chance to hear the gospel because the gospel was not even enacted yet?

-Atheists are happy to point out these inconsistencies, contradictions, and the fact that our God seems to be a monster.
+Atheists are happy to point out these logical and philosophical dilemmas and the fact that our God seems to be a monster.
 Meanwhile, Christians close their ears, close their minds, and try to drown out the sound with praise music.
 Then the atheists rightly accuse us of having a belief system that doesn't make any sense.